 If your claim is accepted by one of our solicitors, they’ll ensure your suffering is fully reviewed to try and make sure any compensation that’s paid is fair.
 Please get in touch if you’d like us to review your claim for free.

-Without a doubt, the main reason claimants worry about contacting a solicitor is the amount of money they could lose if the case fails.
+Without a doubt, one of the main reasons claimants worry about contacting a solicitor is the amount of money they could lose if the case fails.
 However, if you choose to work with us, that won’t be a problem.
 That’s because our solicitors provide a No Win, No Fee service for any arm injury claim they take on.

 That means: